Skip to content

 Triangulation thesis No Yes — original framework justification

 The triangulation thesis (ESG × credit × returns) was the original banks-only justification.
-The two-stage split honestly separates the universal ESG-only screening from the financials-only triangulation.
+The two-stage split was de-scoped 2026-05-21; the system is now single-stage ESG-only, covering all GICS sectors.
+See the backlog "Future ideas" section for the preserved rationale.

 Disambiguation: Documentation Surfaces